 At Gripping History, we feel it is essential to tailor the programme for your day to the needs of the children and to your requirements, depending on your areas of study.
 Scroll down to find out about the workshop choices available for Roman day.

 If you have an idea for a workshop, which is not listed here, we can discuss creating one to suit.
 Teachers will be sent a booking form ahead of the visit.
 Here you will be asked to select up to four workshops which you prefer.
 Depending on the number of classes participating we will build a timetable to suit.

 If you just have one class participating in Roman day, we will lead all the workshops for you.
 If there are between 2 and 4 classes, we will send out Teacher Lesson packs before the day to support you in delivering a hands-on session, using our resources.
-This approach ensures that all the children have the chance for hands-on, experiential learning during the day.
+This approach ensures that all the children have the chance for hands-on, experiential learning throughout the day.

+You may select up to four of the following workshops to suit the children's interests or your topic plan.
 All the workshops are designed to suit KS2 children, but adjustments can be made to accommodate other age groups.

 Roman Pastimes - The children will consider the differences between their leisure choices and those of a Roman child.
 They will learn to play a Roman game, using a board and counters.

 Handling Replica Roman Objects - In this workshop, the children will be asked to guess the identity of various Roman domestic items, which are hidden in a bag.
-The artefacts will tell the stroy of a day in the life of a Roman woman in Britannia
+The artefacts will tell the story of a day in the life of a Roman woman in Britannia

 Ludus Magnus Britanniae - The Great Game of Roman Britain.
 In this board game, the children will take the roles of the governor's messengers, taking messengers to various places in Roman Britannia.
 They will travel using the Roman road networks and will encounter various hazards and rewards as they learn more about the key places in Roman Britannia.